 Once we installed the built-in shelving on the left side of the closet, it was time to tackle the top shelf.
 We replaced the builder-installed wire shelving with a floating shelf that extends the full length of the closet.
 Here, we’ll store the girls’ spare sheets and out-of-season clothing accessories.

-And now that the wire shelf has been removed, we’ll be able to use the wall space above their clothing racks as well.
-The plan is to install a couple pegboards which will give our daughters a place to keep their jewelry and other small decorative accessories they may wish to display.
+And now that the wire shelf has been removed, we’re able to use the wall space above their clothing racks as well.
+We installed a couple pegboards to give our daughters a place to keep their jewelry and other small decorative accessories they may wish to display.

 Here’s a really quick rundown of how we built both types of shelving in case you’re looking to do something similar in your home.